 What happens if I'm registered for the Small Business Grant and then become liable for Payroll Tax?

 The Office of State Revenue (OSR) is aware of situations where a customer may have been eligible for the Small Business Grant (SBG) however before the first anniversary of the commencement of the job, the customer becomes liable for payroll tax.
 This means the customer is no longer eligible for the SBG and may also not be eligible for the Jobs Action Plan rebate (JAP) because they did not register that new job for the JAP within the 90 days of commencement (as required by JAP revenue ruling JAP 001).

-In keeping with the policy intent of the SBG and JAP, the OSR will accept applications for the JAP in situations as described above, provided all other eligibility criteria for the SBG and JAP are met, for example an increase in FTE.
+In keeping with the policy intent of the SBG and JAP, the OSR will accept applications for the JAP in situations as described above, provided the applicant originally registered for the SBG and all other eligibility criteria for the SBG and JAP are met, for example an increase in FTE.
 The customer will also have to register for payroll tax when they become liable or before the first anniversary of the new employee commencing.

 An example of a customer no longer being eligible for the SBG

-If you think this scenario applies to you, please email us with an explanation of your situation.
+If you think this scenario applies to you, please send an email to the following address with an explanation of your situation.